bilgrami/award-certificate-maker/README.md

 5) Review Generated certificate

    Review Output certificate image.
 You can tweak the x,y positions for the name, date inside the image.
-Edit [main.py](main.py) and change the following variables on top
+Edit [main.py](main.py) and change the following variables

       - NAME_X
       - NAME_Y
       - DATE_X
       - DATE_Y